-- Half stock is an equity security that is sold at par value that is 50% of the security’s market value.
+- Half stock is an equity security that is sold at par value that is 50% of the security’s standard price.

-- Half stocks are more common among preferred shares.
+- Half stocks are more often preferred shares.

 - Preferred shares are a type of stock that shares characteristics of both debt and equity instruments.

 Preferred shares, otherwise known as preferred stock, are a type of stock that shares properties with both debt and equity instruments.
 They can be bought in halves.
 A property shared with a standard equity instrument would be the capital appreciation component.

 Debt instruments share the income component with preferred shares, and this income component can be provided in several different forms.

 Below are the different types of preferred shares:

 Cumulative preferred shares are a type of preferred stock with a provision stipulating all cumulative preferred shareholders must be the first to receive any missed dividend payments in the past.

 If dividend payments were missed in the past, they must be paid to cumulative preferred shareholders before other equity holders receive payment.
 The instruments generally have a fixed dividend yield based on the stock’s par value.